-GARY STRANGE started his apiary with 100 hives in Del Rio in 1986, Del Rio is in the Tennessee Cherokee National Forest, along the French Broad River which is 240 mile north-east of Nashville.
-Now Gary and his crew care for 1600-2000 natural hives.
-Fortunately, the mountains are not conducive to industry or commercial farming or pesticide spraying.
-This pristine environment is a beekeeper's dream come true: it provides a full season of nectar and pollen for healthy bees and a significant harvest of delicious honey.
-Strange Honey Farm harvest enough honey April - September to last January through December - 100% PURE TENNESSEE MOUNTAIN HONEY
+Located in the Southern Appalachian Mountains, Del Rio sits along the French Broad River in the Tennessee Cherokee National Forest about 240 miles northeast of Nashville.
+Fortunately, the mountains are not conducive to industry or commercial farming and pesticide spraying.
+This pristine environment is a beekeeper's dream come true: it provides a full season of nectar and pollen for healthy bees and in turn, a significant harvest of delicious honey.
+The Strange Honey Farm harvests enough honey April-September to last through the winter months supplying 100% pure Tennessee honey year round.

 CAROL HAGEN is the proprietor of Queen Bee Pollinators, purveyor of Artisan Creamed Honey and the Nashville area distributor for Strange Honey Farm.
 We are pleased to deliver pure raw honey and pollen from naturally managed mountain bee hives.
 We harvest three distinct types of honey; our honey is lightly filtered so the naturally occurring pollen remains a significant feature of this Tennessee Artisan Honey.